flenniken/collections/readme.md

 collection.
 The next and previous images line up pixel perfect side by side.
 This is good for multi-images that look like one wide image.

-You go back to the thumbnails page by scrolling down and holding.
+You go back to the thumbnails page by scrolling to the bottom and clicking the index icon.

 [⬇ ────────](#Contents)